Louisville: Ghosts of the Old Seelbach

 The gentleman conducting the tour which my desire had seemingly apparated for the very improbable hour of just-exactly-when-I-happened-to-be-in-the-lobby-desiring-it-o-clock was Patrick Rhodes.
 In his 13 years at the Seelbach, Patrick’s dedication to the hotel and its guests had earned him a prestigious Rose Award (“the Oscar of Kentucky hospitality,” he explained with a low chuckle).
 As the evening progressed, it became clear that the heroic Patrick was one of four total employees I counted working Saturday night shift at the 500-room Seelbach.
 Half a dozen times during our tour, static would crackle from his suit pocket, summoning him to a remote corner of the massive hotel with a bucket of ice or, after a more ominous-sounding broadcast (which I interpreted in hotel language to mean that a guest was being a pain in the butt), to restore order.
 Somehow Patrick managed it, and managed it with grace.
 During the interludes in which Patrick was otherwhere, I snapped photos and struck up a chat with the friendly St. Louis couple sharing my enthusiasm for midnight tours of old hotels.

-We followed Patrick across the darkened stages of the Seelbach’s legends.
+We followed Patrick across the darkened stages of Seelbach legends.
 In the upper ballroom where Daisy Buchanan had married the wrong man, a crew of weary event staff disassembled the last of the evening’s wedding.
 I wondered if tonight’s happy couple had read the book whose fictional couple made their reception room famous?
 To follow in Daisy’s marital footsteps seemed like a dubious choice to me.
 Then again, I am an unmarried woman who travels with her cat.

 Through a service entrance and pair of imposing doors relieved of their European castle, we stepped into the subterranean “Rathskeller” bar, where friendship---and fiction’s most famous character--- allegedly bloomed between F. Scott and bootlegger king George Remus.
-During the prohibition era, the Seelbach was a playground for gangsters whose bootlegging fortunes ran fast through it: in high stakes games of poker and blackjack, in bribes made to police, and in the seduction of fast-living dames, one of whom landed in the bottom of an elevator shaft and still haunts the place as “the Blue Lady.”
+During the prohibition era, the Seelbach was a playground for gangsters whose bootlegging fortunes ran fast through it: in high stakes games of poker and blackjack, in bribes made to police, and in the seduction of fast-living dames, one of which landed in the bottom of an elevator shaft and still haunts the place as “the Blue Lady.”

 Patrick tells us that interactions with the Seelbach ghosts are a part of his routine, much like bringing ice to the fifth floor.
 He explains that his upbringing was one of heart, mind, and soul, and that the phantomly things are just a part of life.
 Though the Blue Lady hasn’t officially been seen in years, according to Patrick, she comes and goes just about as she pleases.
-Also according to Patrick, she has personally confirmed to him findings of a recent investigation which allege that she did not leap into the service elevator shaft.
-She was tossed.
+Also according to Patrick, she has personally confirmed to him findings of a recent investigation which allege that she did not leap into the service elevator shaft: she was tossed.
 “When did you see her last?”
 Mister St Louis asks Patrick.
 “Oh, about two weeks ago.”

 Far below the Rathskeller, secret tunnels entwine with Kentucky’s famous cave networks, providing convenient egress for gangsters eluding prohibition agents.
-Above the Rathskeller and accessed by another hidden passageway (whose walls bear the scorchings of a more recent fire) is a secret room haunted in the 1920s by Al Capone.
+Above the Rathskeller and accessed by another hidden passageway (whose walls bear the scorchings of a more recent fire) is a secret room haunted in the 1920s by flesh-and-blood Al Capone.
 This room was outfitted with a two-way mirror and locking mechanism which could be tripped in the event of unwanted guests.
 In the stately dining room adjacent, a simpler ruse was employed by hotel staff and patrons.
 When the prohibition agents turned up, the revelers would hide their alcohol beneath the tables and hotel staff would throw cash at the federal party poopers to make them disappear.
-Exiting Capone's secret room, we passed through a cloak room whose magnificent oaken beauty set a gal pondering the sort of world which lavished extravagance upon a chamber whose sole dedicated purpose was the collecting of coats and losing of gloves.
+Exiting Capone's secret room, we passed through a cloak room whose magnificent beauty set a gal pondering the sort of world which lavished extravagance upon a chamber whose sole dedicated purpose was the collecting of coats and losing of gloves.

 The evening’s melancholy notes lingered as I nestled cozily beside Mister B, thoughts drifting between sleep, Seelbach room 646, and a scene from the movie Somewhere in Time in which Christopher Reeve’s character finds himself haplessly tossed back through the decades, landing as an intruder in his own hotel room, once again occupied by its guest from 100 years previous.
 He hides from the woman as she moves around the room doing inconsequential doings, oblivious to the handsome time traveler.
 She plucks a pin from her hair.
 She absentmindedly hums a tune.
 She is unaware of the extraordinariness in which our gaze casts her, peering from another time.